vaginessa/RepWifiApp/README.md

 RepWifiApp is free software, released under GPLv3.
 Copyright 2017 Filippo "Fil" Bergamo.

+All icons and images included in RepWifiApp are licensed under:
+Creative Commons Attribution-ShareAlike 3.0 Unported license and are Copyright 2017 Filippo "Fil" Bergamo.

+RepWifiApp icons are a derived work from the original Replicant logo.
+The Replicant logo is Copyright 2011 Mirella Vedovetto, Copyright 2012 Paul Kocialkowski

 RepWifiApp is developed as a contribution to the Replicant Project.

 It aims to provide a user-friendly graphical access to Libre WiFi connectivity.